jorilytter/remotestick-server/README.md

 (see [Telldus Homepage](http://www.telldus.se) ) interface through RESTful services.
 RemoteStick server uses the native library libtelldus-core to communicate with the Tellstick.
 It supports resource browsing and resource operations (like turning on/off a device).
-Responses are given in XML format (support for JSON format is planned).
+Responses are given in JSON format.
 It aims to fully reflect the capabilities of the libtelldus-core.

 ## Prerequisites
 telldus-core need be installed. telldus-core is an open-source library developed